 Training and development: To help our employees understand their rights and train managers and relevant departments on the implementation of human rights into business practices and everyday activities, Samsung conducts every year a range of different labour and human rights trainings tailored to different target groups.
-Those include trainings to HR professionals and procurement teams on human rights more broadly and conflict minerals management more specifically.
-We also lead internal global networks supporting us in further embedding human rights across the organization--ranging from a global Human Rights Champion network of more than 50 professionals to drive human rights awareness and activities within the organization to a global network of 150 HR Diversity & Inclusion Managers driving local buy-in, initiatives, projects and engagement.
-Further information on Samsung's human rights work in its own operations including figures can be found in the global sustainability report 2023 in the sections "Own operations" and "DEI".
+Every year, we focus on global workplaces in the DX sector, such as production subsidiaries, sales and research institutes, and conduct human rights education for employees.
+We conduct separate online training for those in charge of human resources, security, general affairs, and purchasing functions who are engaged in work with high human rights risks.
+Job-related human rights training, which was first introduced in 2021, was conducted in 2023 for due diligence managers at five sales subsidiaries in the EU in response to the international community's demand to strengthen human rights due diligence on downstream supply chains.
+We also lead internal global networks supporting us in further embedding human rights across the organization-ranging from a global Human Rights Champion network of more than 50 professionals to drive human rights awareness and activities within the organization to a global network of 150 HR Diversity & Inclusion Managers driving local buy-in, initiatives, projects and engagement.
+In 2023, employees who completed human rights training reached 95.5%.

+Further information on Samsung's human rights work in its own operations including figures can be found in the global sustainability report in the sections "Own operations" and "DEI" as well as on Samsung's sustainability website.